elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+ = 3.5.0 - 2020-08-10 =
+- Add support for Google Web Stories.
+- Improve integrations for Jetpack and AMP.
+Disable Jetpack SEO tools completely when the plugin is activated.
+- Ensure no meta if users enter nothing.
+- Sanitize plugin options, remove option if no settings is saved.

 = 3.4.8 - 2020-08-06 =
 - Temporarily disable the core sitemaps in WordPress 5.5 to avoid any conflict and redundancy.
 We're working on a deep integration to make sure Slim SEO works well with it.